oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/experimental/platform-designer/Readme.md

 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.04/20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10
-| Hardware                          | This process applies to any Intel® FPGA that is supported by the oneAPI compiler, but the sample Intel® Quartus® Prime Pro Edition project targets the Intel® Arria 10 SoC Development Kit
+| Hardware                          | This process applies to any Intel® FPGA that is supported by the oneAPI compiler, but the sample Intel® Quartus® Prime Pro Edition project targets the Intel® Arria 10 SX SoC Development Kit
 | Software                          | Intel® oneAPI DPC++/C++ Compiler <br> Intel® Quartus® Prime Pro Edition <br> Intel® Platform Designer Prime Pro Edition <br> Siemens*  Questa*-Intel® FPGA Starter Edition (or Siemens* Questa*-Intel® FPGA Edition)
 | What you will learn               | How to integrate an RTL IP generated from a SYCL kernel to an Intel® Quartus® Prime Pro Edition project
 | Time to complete                  | 1 hour